-''' org-entry-properties & optional pom which [Function] Get all properties of the entry at point-or-marker POM.
-This includes the TODO keyword, the tags, time strings for deadline, scheduled, and clocking, and any addi- tional properties defined in the entry.
+org-entry-properties & optional pom which [Function] Get all properties of the entry at point-or-marker POM.
+This includes the TODO keyword, the tags, time strings for deadline, scheduled, and clocking, and any additional properties defined in the entry.
 The return value is an alist, keys may occur multiple times if the property key was used several times.
 POM may also be nil, in which case the current entry is used.
 If WHICH is nil or 'all', get all properties.
-If WHICH is 'special' or 'standard', only get that subclass. org-entry-get pom property & optional inherit [Function] Get value of PROPERTY for entry at point-or-marker POM.
-If INHERIT is non- nil and the entry does not have the property, then also check higher levels of the hierarchy. org-entry-delete pom property [Function] Delete the property PROPERTY from entry at point-or-marker POM. '''
+If WHICH is 'special' or 'standard', only get that subclass.

+org-entry-get pom property & optional inherit [Function] Get value of PROPERTY for entry at point-or-marker POM.
+If INHERIT is nonnil and the entry does not have the property, then also check higher levels of the hierarchy.
+This function ignores the value of org-use-property-inheritance and requires the explicit INHERIT flag.

-org-entry-put pom property value Set PROPERTY to VALUE for entry at point-or-marker POM.
+org-entry-delete pom property Delete the property PROPERTY from entry at point-or-marker POM.
+[Function] org-entry-put pom property value Set PROPERTY to VALUE for entry at point-or-marker POM.
 [Function] org-buffer-property-keys & optional include-specials Get all property keys in the current buffer.
 [Function] org-insert-property-drawer [Function]